 Severe tooth decay, extreme fractures, cracks or a partially knocked out tooth, can sometimes be so severe the tooth in question cannot be saved by a root canal and thus requires extraction.
 Unfortunately, this can compromise your mouth in several ways.

-In a case like this, Bellaire Dental Specialists’s dentists will often recommend restoring the extracted tooth with a bridge.
+In a case like this, Stepp Family Dentistry’s dentists will often recommend restoring the extracted tooth with a bridge.
 For all intents and purposes, this is two crowns fused together with a third representative tooth in the middle.
 It is mounted on a pair of abutments formed by the two closest neighboring teeth.

 It often takes two separate appointments to completely install a bridge.
 During the first appointment, your dentist examines the two neighboring teeth to make sure they are completely healthy.